 How Does the Rest of the World Build High-Speed Rail?

-Most countries use the Integrated Network Approach–gradually adding new segments of high-speed line to their existing network while upgrading connecting “shared-use” lines (which can be used by intercity, commuter, and freight trains) and local transit systems.
+Most countries add new segments of high-speed line to their existing network while upgrading connecting “shared-use” lines (which can be used by intercity, commuter, and freight trains) and local transit systems.

 In some cases, high-speed trains run in “unified service” using both high-speed and shared-use tracks in a single trip.
 In other cases, passengers can buy a single ticket and switch easily between high-speed and conventional trains.